Video: Fort Augustus

 Fort Augustus Scotland.
 Fort Augustus including the famous Neptune Staircase lock comprising eight locks on the Caledonian Canal.
 Fort Augustus (its original Gaelic name of Cille Chumein was for Saint Cummein, who built a church here) acquired its current name when a fort was built here after the 1715 Jacobite uprising.
 Fort Augustus was captured by the Jacobite clans during the 1745 rebellion.

 The fort, and so in turn the village, were named after one of King George II’s sons, William Augustus.
-That same son later became the Duke of Cumberland, the infamous “Butcher Cumberland” who was responsible for repressing the Highlands after the final defeat of the Jacobites in 1746.
+That same son later became the Duke of Cumberland, the infamous “Butcher Cumberland” who was responsible for repressing the Scottish Highlands after the final defeat of the Jacobites in 1746.

 Today, almost nothing remains of the original fort, parts of which were incorporated into the benedictine Abbey that was built in 1876.